2.6 Analysis Menu

 Last updated

-Analysis menu mainly includes the following functions: Precision CheckγLabelγMeasurementγExcavation Measurement.
+The analysis menu mainly includes the following functions: Precision Check, γ, Label, γ Measurement,γExcavation Measurement.

-The Precision Check feature plays a critical role in 3D GIS applications by allowing users to verify the accuracy of the model using external checkpoints and generate detailed accuracy reports.
-This feature is particularly useful in scenarios where model accuracy must be ensured, such as urban planning, terrain analysis, architectural design, and other fields.
+The Precision Check feature plays a critical role in 3D GIS applications by allowing users to verify the model's accuracy using external checkpoints and generate detailed accuracy reports.
+This feature is handy in scenarios where model accuracy must be ensured, such as urban planning, terrain analysis, architectural design, and other fields.

 Launch the accuracy check function